pandevim/dotfiles/README.md

   - GNOME / Unity / KDE

 # How Do You Use?
-Dotfiles are under `/home` directory.
+All dotfiles are under `/home` directory.
 ```shell
 git clone https://github.com/aniruddha0pandey/dotfiles
 cd dotfiles